MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-data-pipelines.md

 If you’re interacting with ADLS Gen2 and want to avoid unnecessary data duplication, you can quickly create a shortcut to the ADLS Gen2 source path in OneLake.
 You must [create a Fabric lakehouse](../onelake/create-lakehouse-onelake.md) if you don’t have one.
 You can create shortcuts within the **Files** and **Tables** sections of the lakehouse.
 Some considerations:

 - The **Files** section is the unmanaged area of the lake.
-If your data is in csv, json, or parquet format, we recommend creating a shortcut to this area.
+If your data is in csv, json, or Parquet format, we recommend creating a shortcut to this area.

 - The **Tables** section is the managed area of the lake.
 All tables, both Spark managed and unmanaged tables, are registered here.
 If your data is in Delta format, you can create a shortcut to this area and the automatic discovery process automatically registers those tables in the lakehouse’s metastore.
 (V-order optimization doesn't apply because the Fabric Spark engine didn't create the Delta tables.)